Diversity, Equity, and Inclusion

 Statistics Faculty Equity Advisors

 The Faculty Equity Advisor acts as a liaison between the Department of Statistics and the campus and interprets and works to implement policies that relate to diversity, equity, and inclusion.
 The Faculty Equity Advisor has the important role of ensuring that equity and inclusion are considered in all aspects of the department's mission including faculty searches, faculty advancement and retention, graduate student admission, graduate fellowship nominations, graduate retention, undergraduate opportunity and retention, and departmental climate.

 All undergraduates, graduate students, postdoctoral scholars, faculty, and staff who have a question or want to discuss any issue related to departmental equity and inclusion are encouraged to contact the Department of Statistics’ Faculty Equity Advisor:

 Diversity, Equity, and Inclusion Committee

-The Department's Diversity, Equity, and Inclusion Committee (DEIC) membership includes the Faculty Equity Advisors, the DEI representatives from the Statistics Graduate Student Association (SGSA), a representative from the department's administration, and the Department Chair and Department Manager (ex officio).
+The Department's Diversity, Equity, and Inclusion Committee (DEIC) membership includes the Faculty Equity Advisor, the DEI representatives from the Statistics Graduate Student Association (SGSA), a representative from the department's administration, and the Department Chair and Department Manager (ex officio).

 The charge of the DEIC is to review, update, and facilitate movement on all key goals outlined in the Department's DEI Action Plan, including conducting annual climate surveys, developing and implementing trainings, and serving on recruitment/admissions committees.